Treating Detector Systematics via a Likelihood Free Inference Method: Toy Monte Carlo

 \subsection{Sample Generation}

-Neutrino oscillations are a phenomenon in elementary particle physics where neutrinos change their flavor as they propagate through space.
+Neutrino oscillations are a phenomenon in elementary particle physics where neutrinos periodically change their flavor as they propagate through space.
 An electron neutrino that is produced in a radioactive decay, for example, may be measured by a detector located a few kilometers away from the source as a muon neutrino.
 If the detector is only sensitive to the electron flavor, this will manifest as a deficit of measured neutrino interactions compared to the expectation in the absence of oscillations.
 The probability that a neutrino produced as flavor $\beta$ is measured as the same flavor, also referred to as its \emph{survival probability}, oscillates as a function of $L/E$, where $L$ is the traveled distance and $E$ is the energy of the neutrino.
 For the purpose of this paper, we assume that the experiment is only sensitive to the survival probability of one flavor that can be approximated as

-where $\theta$ is known as the \emph{mixing angle} and $\Delta m^2$ is referred to as the \emph{mass splitting} \cite{PDG_2022}.
+where $\theta$ is known as the \emph{mixing angle} and $\Delta m^2$ is referred to as the \emph{mass splitting}.
 The mixing angle determines the amplitude and the mass splitting the frequency of the oscillations.
-We assume a fixed distance of \SI{12000}{\kilo\metre} to the source and values for the mass splitting and mixing angle that are typical for oscillation measurements of neutrinos that are produced in the atmosphere of the Earth, where the oscillation minimum occurs at $\sim \SI{20}{\giga\electronvolt}$.
+We assume a fixed distance of \SI{12000}{\kilo\metre} to the source (roughly the length crossing through earth) and values for the mass splitting and mixing angle that are typical for oscillation measurements of neutrinos that are produced in the atmosphere of the Earth ($\Delta m^2 = \SI{2.515e-3}{\electronvolt\squared}$, $\sin^2(\theta)=0.565$), where the oscillation minimum occurs at $\sim \SI{20}{\giga\electronvolt}$ \cite{PDG_2022}.